 Most small business owners will agree with the 80/20 rule.
 80 percent of your sales will likely come from only 20 percent of your merchandise.
 That means you’ll have a few items that are big money-makers for you and your small business.
 It’s important to keep these best selling items close at hand and not tucked away in the back of a storage space.

-To keep these items handy, you can set up and use a bookshelf in your office or in your garage (if you work from home and your HOA allows it).
-This way you can ship those items quickly while also keeping your office area stay free of excess clutter.
+To keep these items handy, you can set up and use a bookshelf in your office or your garage (if you work from home and your HOA allows it).
+This way you can ship those items quickly while also keeping your office area free of excess clutter.
 Keep stock in storage as well so you can replenish your office or home supply when it runs low.

 You can’t efficiently get your work done when your office space is cluttered with inventory.
-Moving those items out of the office and into self-storage units is the easiest solution.
+Moving those items out of the office and into self-storage units is the easiest and often most cost-effective solution.
 You might be thinking, why not just use my garage?
 Not so fast.
 Many homeowners’ associations prohibit residents from using their garages to store inventory.

-Organize products by type and in the same place so they’re easy to find.
+First and foremost, make sure you have a system for how your store inventory.
+Organize products by type and in the same place, so they’re easy to find.
 If you store items in boxes, you can also make inventory management easier by placing digital photos of items on the boxes’ exteriors.
 Stickers with stock-keeping unit (SKU) numbers can also help you label and track your inventory.

 Not every small business has the funds to set up an expensive inventory management software system, but apps are available to make it possible to digitally manage your stock without spending big bucks.
-Forbes recommends